bokub/nopaste/README.md

 ### Offline usage

 When you visit NoPaste for the first time, its code is saved in your browser cache.
-After that, every NoPaste link you open will load really quick, even if your internet connexion is slow.
+After that, every NoPaste link you open will load really quick, even if your internet connection is slow.

 What if you have no internet connexion at all?
 No problem, NoPaste will still work perfectly!